My Mission, Life Story & Professional Background

 I held a clinical fellowship at the Wardenburg Health Center at CU Boulder.
 I provided psychotherapy to young adults and received intensive training on individual and group therapy.
 I also participated on the trauma treatment team.

 My clinical training and studies focused heavily on trauma and abuse.
 I completed an internship at Blue Sky Bridge in Boulder where I provided crisis counseling to caregivers.
 This experience is foundational both to my work with parents today and to my understanding of trauma.

 My studies and work with the queer and trans population include: writing my master's thesis on queer and trans adults who were sexually abused as children; volunteering at the Ali Forney Center in NYC (a remarkable shelter serving LGBTQ youth); and, facilitating coming out and transgender support groups.

-I’m named as an adoption-competent provider by the Colorado Adoption Exchange
+I’m named as an adoption-competent provider by Raise the Future (formerly the Colorado Adoption Exchange).

-I’m the past secretary of the Boulder Interdisciplinary Committee (BIDC), a non-profit that educates professionals on the intersection of family law and mental health issues.
+I’m a past secretary of the Boulder Interdisciplinary Committee (BIDC), a non-profit that educates professionals on the intersection of family law and mental health issues.